MArhamAA1422/b6-learning/sql/dbms.md

 - consistency constraints (say, primary key)

 ## Data Models
-- Provides a way to describe the design of a DB at logical level.
+- Provides a way to **describe the design of a DB at logical level**.
 - underlying the structure of the DB is the data model
 - example: ER model